michaelmano/laramin/README.md

 ## Config
 The config can be found in your project under `config/laramin.php`
 ### Menu
-You can set the menu up by editing the config and this layout uses font-awesome.
+You can set the menu up by editing the config and this layout uses font-awesome, The user avatar will be a font awesome user icon unless your user object has a $user->avatar which points to a image URL.

 ```
 'sidebar_links' => [
 	[